jdotrjs/phaser-guides/Basics/Part3.md

 This approach is certainly not bad and it allows for connecting multiple scenes with minimal hassle.
 My primary complaints are:

-- it relies on a global state; the problem here is twofold: that state is mutable by any reader and mutation on any key results in your handler needing to run and check if you got an event you care about
+- it relies on a global state.
+The problem here is twofold: that state is mutable by any reader and mutation on any key results in your handler needing to run and check if you got an event you care about
 - if you decide that you want to use a type system like [Flow][flow] or